AICoE/elyra-aidevsecops-tutorial/README.md

 For the purpose of this tutorial you can reuse the [application](https://github.com/thoth-station/elyra-aidevsecops-tutorial/blob/master/wsgi.py) created using Flask, that exposes some useful endpoints (e.g `/predict` and `/metrics`).

-## 9. Deploy your model on Operate First
+## 9. Deploy your model

+- Image Name: `quay.io/thoth-station/elyra-aidevsecops-tutorial:v0.5.0`

+### On Operate First using ArgoCD

 These are the typical steps you need to follow to have a new application deployed on [Operate First][2]: